 The current business model of Fastned is based only on fast charging services.
 However, Fastned is actively looking into business extensions that provide strategic value in terms of better network coverage and improved customer experience.
-One potentially beneficial extension is providing (small) fast charging stations at retail locations, which Fastned is currently piloting with Albert Heijn and REWE supermarkets in the Netherlands and Germany, respectively.
-Another potential extension is adding a convenience store, a toilet, and/or the possibility of selling snacks and beverages, such as coffee at its fast charging stations.
+One potential extension is adding a convenience store, a toilet, and/or the possibility of selling snacks and beverages, such as coffee at its fast charging stations.
 On certain locations, providing such services could be mandatory due to potential tender requirements.
 It is currently not yet decided whether Fastned would operate such convenience store, toilet and/or the possibility to sell snacks and beverages, or whether these services will be outsourced to a third party.
-In April 2021, the District Court of The Hague ruled that the RVB, being the land owner of all service areas along the Dutch motorways, may not refuse Fastned the lease agreements required for such additional service facilities.
-The RVB is currently preparing the necessary amendments of the lease agreements for additional service facilities in respect of the service areas 'De Horn', 'Velder' and 'Hellevliet'.
+In April 2021, the District Court of The Hague ruled that the RVB, being the landowner of all service areas along the Dutch motorways, unlawfully denied to provide Fastned with the lease agreements required for such additional service facilities.
+While Fastned has received the amended agreements for additional service facilities in respect of the service areas 'De Horn', 'Velder' and 'Hellevliet' from the RVB, the Dutch State initiated appeal proceedings in relation to the judgement of the District Court of The Hague.
+The appeal proceedings are currently ongoing and the oral pleadings are scheduled to take place on 19 January 2023.
 See also "-Legal Proceedings".

 5.5.
-Medium Term Objectives
+Company Targets

-On the basis of the existing financing and assuming Fastned's a bility to secure further financing to implement its growth strategy going forward, Fastned has set the following financial and business objectives for the medium term, which it aims to achieve by executing its strategy:
+On the basis of the existing financing and assuming Fastned's ability to secure further financing to implement its growth strategy going forward, Fastned has set the following financial and business objectives for the medium to long term, which it aims to achieve by executing its strategy:

-- Fastned aims to accelerate the process for acquiring new locations and constructing new charging stations in order to increase its contribution to the development of the charging market, working towards its goal of a 1,000 charging stations in Europe at an accelerating pace; - Based on Fastned's current pipeline, and provided that the rapidly growing BEV market will create additional opportunities, Fastned aims to significantly increase the pace of adding new charging stations as compared to the trend of the past years (17 stations in 2020, 29 stations in 2019, and 22 stations in 2018); - Fastned aims to accelerate the installation of new and faster chargers on existing locations to provide customers with the quickest charging experience possible; - Fastned aims to continue to grow at least in line with the BEV market growth, following the pattern it has shown in the recent years, through offering reliable fast charging services on strategic high traffic locations, subject to the impact of COVID-19 on traffic.
+- Based on Fastned's current pipeline, and provided that the rapidly growing BEV market will create additional opportunities, Fastned aims to increase the pace of adding new charging stations as compared to the trend of the past years (57 stations in 2021, 17 stations in 2020, 29 stations in 2019, and 22 stations in 2018); - Fastned aims to have a network 400 stations by the end of 2024;